-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 20.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on June 27.

 (CNN) — If you're planning a trip to Brazil, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.

 Brazil has been one of the hardest hit countries by the pandemic.
-It holds the second highest death toll in the world, second only to the United States, and the Brazilian variant of Covid-19 is rapidly spreading around the globe, thought to be more contagious.
+The country holds the second highest Covid-19 death toll in the world, second only to the United States.

 What's on offer

 Brazil is a bucket list destination -- a country that really does have everything.
 Beachside Rio de Janeiro is one of the world's most beautiful cities, capital Brasilia is a whirl of modernist architecture, and Salvador is the heart of Afro-Brazilian culture.
 There are some of the best beaches on the planet, plus, of course, the main part of the Amazon rainforest -- which visitors can help protect, by contributing toward the conservation economy.